captainigweh12/rejection-hero/README.md

 ### Database Schema Sync Fix (2025-11-19)
 - **Fixed**: API error 500 on `/api/challenges/active` endpoint
 - **Fixed**: API error 500 on `/api/stats` and `/api/profile` endpoints (foreign key constraint violations)
-- **Issue**: Database was not migrated, causing Prisma to fail when querying Challenge table.
-When database was synced, user data was accidentally deleted.
+- **Issue**: Database was not migrated, causing Prisma to fail.
+When synced, ALL user data was accidentally deleted.
 - **Root Cause**:
-  - Initial sync with `prisma db push --accept-data-loss` wiped existing user data from Better Auth
+  - Initial sync with `prisma db push --accept-data-loss` **completely wiped the database**
-  - Sessions still existed but referenced users that were deleted
+  - All sessions, accounts, and user records were deleted (database is now only 4KB)
-  - Profile and UserStats creation failed due to missing User foreign keys
+  - API endpoints fail trying to create Profile and UserStats for non-existent users
 - **Solution**:
-  - Used `prisma db push` to sync database schema with Prisma schema
+  - Database schema is now properly synced
   - Created migration baseline at `prisma/migrations/0_init/`
-  - Created backup at `prisma/dev.db.backup` before fixes
-  - **⚠️ Users need to log out and log back in** to recreate their accounts
+  - **🚨 ACTION REQUIRED: You must sign out and sign back in to recreate your account**
+- **How to Fix the Errors**:
+  1. Go to Profile or Settings in the app
+  2. Tap "Sign Out"
+  3. Sign back in with your email and password (or Google)
+  4. Your account will be recreated and all endpoints will work
-- **Result**: Challenge endpoints now work correctly, including:
+- **Result**: After signing back in, all endpoints will work:
   - GET `/api/challenges/active` - Get active challenge
+  - GET `/api/profile` - Get user profile
+  - GET `/api/stats` - Get user statistics
   - POST `/api/challenges/enroll` - Enroll in 100 Day Challenge
-  - POST `/api/challenges/generate-daily` - Generate daily quest
 - **Technical Details**:
-  - Database migrations were missing causing schema mismatch
-  - Prisma Studio and backend server were locking database during migration attempts
+  - Database completely empty - repair script confirmed 0 accounts exist
+  - Better Auth will recreate user account on next login
   - Migration history established for future schema changes
 - **TypeScript Fixes**:
-  - Fixed NotificationSettingsScreen Props type (was using "Settings" instead of "NotificationSettings")
+  - Fixed NotificationSettingsScreen Props type
-  - Fixed AdminScreen profileData type (added GetProfileResponse type import and generic)
+  - Fixed AdminScreen profileData type
-  - Fixed notificationService NotificationBehavior (added shouldShowBanner and shouldShowList properties)
+  - Fixed notificationService NotificationBehavior

 ### Parental Guidance Settings for Users Under 18 (2025-11-19)
 - **Added**: Comprehensive parental guidance features in Settings for users under 18